 New Report Shows Shrinking Budgets Impacting Completion Rates

 A new report from the National Center for Public Policy and Higher Education shows a direct correlation between less funding and diminishing completion rates at many community colleges around the country.
-According to the agency’s website, the report, titled, “Affordability and
+According to the agency’s website, the report, titled, “Affordability and Transfer:

 President Obama has ambitious goals of graduating five more million students from community colleges by the close of this decade.
 Can our country do it?
 A new initiative called Completion by Design says, yes we can!